PROF0UND/obsidian-sample-plugin/README.md

-# Stardew Pets
+# Stardew Pets Farm

 ![Stardew pets](image.png)

 Bring a tiny animated farm to your vault.
-Stardew Pets adds a playful view where pixel pets wander around, idle, and take naps while you work.
+Stardew Pets Farm adds a playful view where pixel pets wander around, react to clicks, and live alongside placeable pixel decorations while you work.

 Inspired by [BOTPanzer](https://github.com/BOTPanzer/Stardew-Pets).
 Thank you so much!!!

-## Open The View
+## Open the view

-1. Open the Command Palette (CTRL + P).
+1. Open the Command Palette (`Ctrl+P`).
-2. Run `Stardew Pets for Obsidian: Open Stardew Animals`.
+2. Run `Stardew Pets Farm: Open stardew farm`.
 3. Enjoy!

 ![Stardew-valley-pets-on-screen](Page_view.png)

-## What You Get
+## Features

-- A dedicated Stardew Pets view on your sidebar.
+- A dedicated Stardew Pets Farm view in your sidebar.
+- Add named pets from the `+` menu.
+- Remove pets with `-` mode.
+- Persistent pets and decorations using Obsidian plugin data.
 - Natural movement patterns with pauses and occasional sleep.

-## Future Updates:

-- Background changes.
-- Full control over which pets you want in the farm.
+- Click a pet to stop it briefly, play a reaction, and show a pixel-heart bubble.
+- Add decorations from the decoration menu.
+- Place decorations on a 16px grid for pixel-style alignment.
+- Remove decorations with `-` mode.
+- Rugs and carpets stay below pets, so pets can walk over them.
+- Sprites are bundled into `main.js`, so installs from the Obsidian store do not need a separate `sprites/` folder.

 ## Development

 - Clone the git repo in your plugins folder.
 - Install: `npm install`
 - Dev build: `npm run dev`
+- Production build: `npm run build`

 ```
-<Vault>/.obsidian/plugins/Stardew-Pets-for-Obsidian/
+<Vault>/.obsidian/plugins/stardew-pet-farm/
 ```